BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 This is where versatility comes into play.
-A versatile mic is essentially an all-functional live recording mic.
+A versatile mic is essentially an all-functional live recording mics.
 Therefore, with a versatile room mic, you will have greater freedom with the instruments and recording rooms you use.
-In other words, you’re getting proper value for your money, whether you’re miking a guitar or a drum-kit.
+In other words, you’re getting proper value for your money, whether you’re making a acoustic guitar or a drum-kit.

 Flat Frequency Response

 Flat frequency response is the ability of a recording device to accurately reproduce an input sound without enhancing it in any way.
 That is, what comes in is what you hear.
 As such, flat frequency response is another quality, you want to look out for in any room mic you buy.

 Of course, nobody wants to get modified, jumbled-up sounds when they record live.
 So, if you want accurate sounds from your room mics, you want to make sure they have an outstanding flat frequency response.

 Another quality you want to look out for in any room mic is its sensitivity.
 Since room mics are usually at a distance to the audio source, it is essential that they can effectively capture sounds.
 For this, you will need a room mic with an adequate sensitivity rating.

 This will ensure that your mic can effectively pick up the sound waves from your live recording.
 Of course, you also want to make sure that your mic does not pick up unwanted background noises.
 So, balance is critical here.

 Now that you know the various qualities that make up a great room mic, let us examine some mics that meet the criteria.